babynus/projeqtor/projeqtor/docs/user/ListsOfTypes.rst

    Type of project to follow non productive work : holidays, sickness, training, …

-   Every resource will be able to enter some real work on such projects, without having to be allocated to the project, nor assigned to project activities.
+   Every resource will be able to enter real work on these projects, without having to be allocated to the project, nor assigned to project activities.

    Assignments to all project task will be automatically created for users to enter real work.

+   These projects are not visible on Gantt type screens.

 .. topic::  **TMP** : Template project